AI For Basement Flood Calls

 More urgent mitigation jobs captured

-Basement flood, standing water, drying, pump, burst pipe, sewage sensitive, and water loss callers get an immediate restoration specific response instead of blank voicemail.
+Basement flood, standing water, drying, pump, burst pipe, sewer-sensitive, and water-loss callers get an immediate restoration-specific response instead of voicemail with no context.

 Cleaner crew and dispatcher decisions